Vietnam Reports 2,197 New COVID-19 Cases - UrduPoint

 All the new cases were locally transmitted, said the health ministry.

-Nearly 254.6 million doses of COVID-19 vaccines have been administered in the country, including over 217.9 million shots on people aged 18 and above, said the ministry.
+Nearly 255.6 million doses of COVID-19 vaccines have been administered in the country, including roughly 218.3 million shots on people aged 18 and above, said the ministry.

+Vietnam has already recorded COVID-19 infections with the Omicron BA.4, BA.5, BA.2.12.1 and BA.2.74 sub-variants, and is accelerating the inoculation of its people with a fourth vaccine dose.